Chile is set to install the World's largest digital camera, revolutionizing the study of the universe

 300 TV screens for a photo

 The camera will capture 3,200 megapixel photos.
-An image so large that viewing it would require more than 300 average-sized high-definition televisions together.
+An image so large that viewing it would require more than 300 average-sized high-definition televisions combined.

 The device, which is being manufactured in California, will have three times the capacity of the current most powerful camera, the 870-megapixel Japanese Hyper Suprime-Cam.
 And it will be six times more powerful than NoirLab's current most powerful camera.